Tackle big questions about how we should live, pursue justice, and make sense of ourselves in an interdisciplinary community of activist scholars.

 Religions are made.
 This is what the historian of religion Jonathan Z. Smith calls the genius and pretense of tradition, saying you are doing the same old thing when you are never doing the same thing; this is how human social worlds are generally made

 Assistant Professor, specialist in religions of the South Asian and African diasporas.
-Learn more about Dr. Rocklin’s first book, The Regulation of Religion and the Making of Hinduism in Colonial Trinidad, and his other research.

 Department Features & Student Opportunities